inankilic/Projects/README.md

 # Projects
-In this repository, I will be sharing my projects !
+In this repository, I will be sharing my projects!